jmeisele/ml-ops/README.md

 - redis: Cache
 - airflow: Workflow Orchestrator
 - bridge server: Receives webhook from Grafana and translates to Airflow REST API

-If you found this repo helpful, a [small donation](https://www.buymeacoffee.com/VlduzAG) would be greatly appreciated.
-All proceeds go towards coffee, and all coffee goes towards more code.

 ## gotchas: